Wireless speaker: Shower speaker

 A shower speaker is a Bluetooth speaker designed for use in humid environments such as showers or more generally in the bathroom.
 There are also shower speakers using Wi-Fi, although this is more rare.

-The speaker must first be paired with a Bluetooth device.
+The speaker must first be connected or paired with a device, typically using Bluetooth, although you can also use other methods, such as auxiliary audio inputs.
 In general, it is a smartphone or tablet.
 It is this device that will serve as the source for the music that will be played through the speaker.

 A shower speaker must first of all be able to withstand water splashes.
 This resistance is expressed by an IP (Ingress Protection) index that must be mentioned on the product.
 The most frequent indexes encountered are the IPX4 index, which indicates that the device is protected against splashes.
 Other models offer superior protection, such as IPX7.
-In this case, the enclosure is completely submersible in water to a depth of 1 meter for half an hour.It is then considered waterproof.
-Some models, rarer those, extend their protection up to index 8.
+In this case, the enclosure is completely submersible in water to a depth of 1 meter for half an hour.
+It is then considered waterproof.
+Some models occasionally extend their protection up to index 8.

 The shower speaker must be able to be installed in all environments.
 This is why manufacturers have planned to equip their devices with different ways of fixing them.
 The suction cup is the most basic system and is found on entry-level speakers.
 Its main disadvantage is poor adhesion to the shower wall, which can cause the unit to fall off.
 The mounting bracket is the safest system to fix the speaker, but requires drilling a hole in the wall.
 The carabiner clip allows the speaker to hang from the shower curtain bar.
 It is only suitable for the smallest and lightest models.